top of page

 Allison Rattay was a MONET REU research fellow during the summer of 2023.
 She is currently an undergraduate student at Ohio State University.

-Julian Smith-Jones was a graduate student in the Nelson lab from 2017-2023.
+Julian Smith-Jones was a graduate student in the lab from 2017-2023.
 He is currently a materials engineer at Meta.

 bottom of page